 Quantity Description, Size Capacity, Etc. Condition Years in Service Present Location

-T T T

-ı ı

-- 14. Have you received firm offers from all suppliers or manufacturers for all major items of material and/or equipment within the Base Bid Amount used in preparing your bid?
-Yes No - 15.
-Attach resumes for the principal members of your organization, including the officers as well as the proposed superintendent for the project.
+14. Have you received firm offers from all suppliers or manufacturers for all major items of material and/or equipment within the Base Bid Amount used in preparing your bid?
+Yes No

+15. Attach resumes for the principal members of your organization, including the officers as well as the proposed superintendent for the project.

 Credit available: \$Bank Reference:

 Bonding Capacity available: \$

-The undersigned hereby authorizes and requests any person, firm or corporation to fany information requested by either the Owner's Engineer or Owner in verification of the recomprising this Pre-Bid Disclosure Statement.
+The undersigned hereby authorizes and requests any person, firm or corporation to furnish any information requested by either the Owner's Engineer or Owner in verification of the recitals comprising this Pre-Bid Disclosure Statement.

-The signatory of this questionnaire guarantees the truth and accuracy of all state herein made and all answers herein expressed. ments
+The signatory of this questionnaire guarantees the truth and accuracy of all statements herein made and all answers herein expressed.

-Dated thisday of, 20

-By:

-Title:

-STATE OF COUNTY OF

-Subscribed and sworn to before me thisday of, 20
+Dated this , 20, 20,